Covers of stacky curves and limits of plane quintics: Moduli of branched covers of a stacky curve

 \subsection{Covers of a family of orbifold curves with a given branch divisor}

 Let $S$ be a scheme of finite type over $\C$ and $\pi \from {\orb X} \to S$ a (balanced) twisted curve as in \cite{abr.vis:02}.
-This means that $\pi$ is a flat family of at worst nodal stacky curves which are isomorphic to their coarse spaces except possibly at finitely many points.
+For the convenience of the reader, we recall the definition. \begin{definition}[Twisted curve] A balanced twisted curve is a Deligne--Mumford stack $\orb X$, isomorphic to its coarse space $X$ except at finitely many points.
 The stack structure at these finitely many points is of the following form: \begin{asparaenum}[] \item At a node:

 \item At a smooth point: